russross/blackfriday/README.md

 Mmark is a fork of blackfriday which is a [Markdown][1] processor implemented in [Go][2].
 It supports a number of extensions, inspired by Leanpub, kramdown and Asciidoc, that allows for large documents to be written.
 It is specifically designed to write internet drafts and RFCs for the IETF.
+With mmark you can create a single file that serves as input into the XML2RFC processor.

 It can currently output HTML5, XML2RFC v2 and XML2RFC v3 XML.
 Other output
 engines could be easily added.

-It adds the following syntax elements to black friday:
+It adds the following syntax elements to [black friday][https://github.com/russross/blackfriday/blob/master/README.md]:

 * Definition lists;
 * Table and codeblock captions;
+* Quote attribution;
-* Including files;
+* Including other files;
 * [TOML][3] titleblock;
 * Inline Attribute Lists;
 * Indices;